Shout out to the tradie lady

 There are different viewpoints associated with this, but the bottom line is women tend to exhibit a high level of diplomacy, and often, social and emotional intelligence and tact that allows for management of different stakeholders efficiently.
 We know what we need and how to manage relationships to achieve those professional goals.
 With that being said, we are able to be firm and tough, the same way we are able to lenient and flexible.

-Interested in meeting & networking with inspiring trade business owners in your area?
+Interested in meeting and networking with inspiring trade business owners in your area?
 Men and women a like?